nikvaessen/jigasi/README.md

  ```
  ./jigasi.sh --domain=meet.jit.si --subdomain=callcontrol --secret=topsecret
  ```
-After Jigasi is started it will register as XMPP component under the 'callcontrol' subdomain.
+After Jigasi is started, it will register as an XMPP component under the 'callcontrol' subdomain.
 In Jitsi Meet application -> config.js -> hosts.call_control must be set to 'callcontrol.meet.jit.si'.
 This will enable SIP calls in Jitsi Meet.

 Supported arguments:
  * --domain: specifies the XMPP domain to use.